nathanielgranor/introduction-to-computer-science/do_now_27.md

 3. Add a second sprite.
 Add the same script from step 2 above for the new sprite.

 4. What happens when you run?
-Explain what you observe.
+Write an explanation of what you observed.